The Use Case Factory®

 Use Case Factory® Domains and Activities

-At a high level these five domains make up the core workstreams of the Use Case Factory™ (UCF).
+These five domains make up the core work streams of the Use Case Factory™ (UCF).

 -